Infineon/btsdk-utils/BTSpy/README.txt

 #define HCI_UART_DEFAULT_BAUD   3000000

-The application should initialize the transport during application initialization - wiced_transport_init(&transport_cfg);
+The application should initialize the transport during application
+initialization:
+wiced_transport_init(&transport_cfg);

-Application can then configure system to route traces to WICED HCI - wiced_set_debug_uart(WICED_ROUTE_DEBUG_TO_WICED_UART);
+Application can then configure system to route traces to WICED HCI: wiced_set_debug_uart(WICED_ROUTE_DEBUG_TO_WICED_UART);

 If the application needs to send trace messages or HCI packets